Heather Mason: Backstory and Silent Hill: Origins

-Heather is the reincarnation of Alessa Gillespie, a young girl with strange supernatural abilities that grew up in the small American town known as Silent Hill.
+Heather is the reincarnation of Alessa Gillespie, a young girl with strange supernatural abilities who grew up in the small American town known as Silent Hill.
 Alessa was abused by her mother Dahlia and was forced into her mother's cult, The Order.
 She was bullied heavily at school, with children calling her a witch.
-One of her only friends was a young Claudia Wolf, who Alessa loved as a sister.
+One of her only friends was a young Claudia Wolf, whom Alessa loved as a sister.

-When Alessa was seven, Dahlia and The Order tried using her to give birth to the cult's God.
-The ceremony led to Alessa receiving severe burns all across her body, yet she was saved by a truck driver named Travis Grady.
+When Alessa was seven, Dahlia and The Order tried to use her to give birth to the cult's God.
+The ceremony led to Alessa receiving severe burns all across her body, but she was saved by a truck driver named Travis Grady.
 Using her supernatural powers, Alessa was able to separate her spirit from her body with a ghostly apparition.
-Due to Alessa's powers and Silent Hill's own connection to the supernatural, an alternate reality known as the Otherworld starts seeping into the town.
-As the apparition, Alessa leads Travis across Silent Hill to assemble an artifact called the Flauros.
+Due to Alessa's powers and Silent Hill's own connection to the supernatural, an alternate reality known as the Otherworld started seeping into the town.
+As the apparition, Alessa led Travis across Silent Hill to assemble an artifact called the Flauros.
 With Flauros, she was able to stop the Order's goal and split her soul into two.
 She then dropped off half of her soul, which took the appearance of a baby, outside of Silent Hill.
-The baby was found by Harry Mason and his wife Jodie, and they name the girl Cheryl.
-Alessa remains burned and is taken care of in secret by the Order and a nurse named Lisa Garland.
+The baby was found by Harry Mason and his wife Jodie, and they named the girl Cheryl.
+Alessa remained burned and was cared for in secret by the Order and a nurse named Lisa Garland.

 Events of Silent Hill

-Seven years later, a now widower Harry Mason decided to take Cheryl on vacation to Silent Hill.
-Alessa sensed them coming, thus sending out an apparition in front of their jeep, forcing a crash.
-Harry gets separated from Cheryl and spends the whole game looking for her.
-He is tricked by Dahlia into believing Alessa is a demon, inadvertently helping The Order merge Alessa and Cheryl back into one being.
+Seven years later, a now widowed Harry Mason decided to take Cheryl on vacation to Silent Hill.
+Alessa sensed them coming and sent out an apparition in front of their jeep, forcing a crash.
+Harry became separated from Cheryl and spent the game looking for her.
+He was tricked by Dahlia into believing Alessa to be a demon, inadvertently helping The Order merge Alessa and Cheryl back into one being.

 Depending on the actions of the player, the newly whole Alessa can either transform into a heavenly being known as the Incubator, or she expels a demon known as the Incubus.
 Either way, Dahlia is slain by either Incubator or Incubus, forcing Harry to kill the monster.
 If Harry destroys the Incubus, it gives players the "good" or "good+" ending, with both potentially considered to be the canon endings.
 Once the Incubus is dead, Alessa would hand over Harry an infant girl, who is actually a reincarnation of her and Cheryl's souls.
 Alessa then uses the last of her energy to teleport Harry and the baby (and maybe the police officer Cybil Bennett depending on which ending players got), before dying.
-Despite the initial hesitation to raise the child, Harry decided to do it.
-Originally naming her Cheryl, he decided to start calling her Heather instead.
+Despite the initial hesitation to raise the child, Harry decides to do so.
+Originally naming her Cheryl, he decides to start calling her Heather instead.